akornatskyy/wheezy.captcha/README.md

 ## Install

 [wheezy.captcha](https://pypi.org/project/wheezy.captcha/) requires
-[python](http://www.python.org) version 2.4 to 2.7 or 3.2+.
-It is
-independent of operating system.
+[python](http://www.python.org) version 3.6+.
+It is independent of operating system.
 You can install it from [pypi](https://pypi.org/project/wheezy.captcha/) site (you need specify extra requirements per imaging library of your choice):